Mamello-Molokwane/pre-programme-learning/README.md

     I reached week 1 of CS50P where they teach conditionals and even though it was also something I already knew from the bootcamp I learned about the match-case conditionals which seemed much easier than if-else but it only works in certain situation.
 The projects aren't that hard and everytime I complete a project there's this confidence boost I get from getting it right.
 Programming is fun.

-### Week 4
-    I'm at week 2 of CS50P where they teach loops, list, dictionaries and other functions like len() and I'm starting to feel that it's getting more challenging with the projects, specifically meal time but I know finishing this is gonna give me more confidence with python so I'm excited to complete it.